 Saluki The Desert Hound

 This graceful dog can be considered the ancient dog breeds representative species.
 Some experts believe this breed to have originated in the Middle East.
-Also known as Persian hound, the Saluki is said to have descended from an ancient breed in the 6th century BCE somewhere around Mesopotamia.
+Also known as Persian hound and physically similar to the Afghan Hound, the Saluki is said to have descended from an ancient breed in the 6th century BCE somewhere around Mesopotamia.
 It was mainly bred for hunting gazelle and hares.
 Saluki continues to be used for hunting in the Middle East but is primarily used as companion breed in the United States.

 Other ancient dog breeds